Supported independent living overview

-The NDIA has developed a Provider SIL Pack that includes the tools and templates that providers should use to develop the participant’s Roster of Care (RoC) and supporting documents.
-The RoC is a critical document that helps participants, providers and the NDIA determine the type and level of supports a participant requires NDIS funding for.
+The Provider SIL Pack includes the tools and templates that providers must use to develop the participant’s roster of care (RoC) and supporting documents.
+The RoC is a critical document that helps participants, providers and the NDIA determine the type and level of supports a participant needs.

-The Provider SIL Roster of Care Submission Tool Version 1.2 is now available.
+The Provider SIL Roster of Care Submission Tool includes:

 - Guide to using the SIL Provider Pack (DOCX 2.7MB)

 - Provider SIL Roster of Care Submission Template (DOCX 75KB)